gboda/Ansible-Playbooks/README.md

 # Ansible-Playbooks
-Ansible playbooks for AWS and Azure
+Ansible playbooks for AWS, Azure and Vagrant

-Collection of scripts for launching, monitoring and managing EC2 and Azure Compute VMs.
+Collection of scripts for launching, monitoring and managing webfleets.